-Position Purpose Priority Details Above Stage Top and backlight for the stage area; Front light for upstage Critical Achieved through a series of internally wired lighting bars hung from the fly system with cabling running to galleries at the side of stage.
-On-stage Side Lighting Side lighting from height for main stage area Very High Achieved by hanging lighting ladders down from fly galleries at either side of stage.
+Details Achieved through a series of internally wired lighting bars hung from the fly system with cabling running to galleries at the side of stage.
+Achieved by hanging lighting ladders down from fly galleries at either side of stage.
 A less preferred solution is to place towers called lighting booms at stage level; however this will restrict use of the stage wings.
-Advance Orchestra Bar - See dedicated Top light for the orchestra and forestage.
-Used to light within the pit, and aid musicians in reading music etc. Very High Achieved by a motorised bar or truss suspended above the forestage and lowered to stage level to be rigged with lighting for a specific production. discussion The Orchestra Bar motors are commonly accessed from a platform above the stage thrust running the width of the proscenium, within the volume of the auditorium.
-Box Booms Side lighting from height for forestage High Traditionally an adaptation of audience Boxes.
+Achieved by a motorised bar or truss suspended above the forestage and lowered to stage level to be rigged with lighting for a specific production.
+The Orchestra Bar motors are commonly accessed from a platform above the stage thrust running the width of the proscenium, within the volume of the auditorium.
+Traditionally an adaptation of audience Boxes.
 Perch bars currently installed adjacent to these boxes should be relocated to within each box.
-Perches Wide-angle lighting from front of house High Generally achieved through construction of lighting boxes further away from the stage, accessed from the rear.
+Generally achieved through construction of lighting boxes further away from the stage, accessed from the rear.
 This may not be possible given the constraints of the existing building, Not always required provided front-of-house bridges provide wide lighting angles.
-Lighting Bridges Front light for the primary acting area Critical Trafficable walkway(s) above the audience seating with provision for rigging stage lighting along its entire length.
+Trafficable walkway(s) above the audience seating with provision for rigging stage lighting along its entire length.
 These positions will require access connection to backstage and ideally to the control room.
-Balcony Rail Low height front light to the entire stage Medium A 48.3mm OD pipe with adjacent outlets along the face of the balcony, often covered with joinery with panels for access from above.
+A 48.3mm OD pipe with adjacent outlets along the face of the balcony, often covered with joinery with panels for access from above.
 Also provides excellent mounting position for projectors, cameras, and confidence monitors.
-Follow spot Positions To light a moving performer from manually operated follow spots.
-High A platform or room with sufficient space for a follow spot operator.
+A platform or room with sufficient space for a follow spot operator.
 These positions must be able to hit the entire stage area, to the height of a performer standing at the top of a large set piece and the rear of the stage, and preferably a large portion of the audience as well.
 Often placed behind the audience or above the rear rows.